 for any $|\alpha|\le d+m+1$, $|\beta|\le d+1$, $y\in \RR^d$ and $\eta\in \RR^d$.
 Then \DEQS \lim_{j\to\infty} \OS\iint e^{-i \la y, \eta\ra } a_j(y,\eta)\, dy\, d\eta= \OS \iint e^{-i \la y, \eta\ra } a(y,\eta)\, dy\, d\eta. \EEQS \end{cor}

 \del{Note, that for $a\in\CSS^m_{1,0}(\RR^d\times\RR^d)$ we have }

-With the help of the oscillatory integral, one can show that the composition of two pseudo--differential operators is again a pseudo--differential operator.
+With the help of the oscillatory integral, one can show that the composition of two pseudo-differential operators is again a pseudo-differential operator.
 Using formal calculations, an application of the Taylor formula leads to the following characterization.

 \begin{thm} (compare \cite[Theorem 3.16, p.\ 55]{pseudo2}) Let $a_1(x,\xi)\in S ^{m_1}_{1,0}(\RR^ d\times \RR^ d) $ and $a_2(x,\xi)\in S^{m_2}_{1,0}(\RR^ d\times \RR^ d)$.
 Then the composition $a_1(x,D)\,a_2(x,D)$ is again a pseudo--differential operator, whose symbol we denote by $[a_1\,\sharp\, a_2](x,\xi)$, and we have